szilvia-csernus/map-game/README.md

 ##  Disclaimer
 <br>

 This project was created for Code Institute's web application development course as the Second Milestone Project - Interactive Frontend Development Project - for assessment purposes.
+All parts of the project form the intellectual property of the developer.
 <br><br>
 Not for public use.
 <br><br>
-&copy; All rights reserved.
-Szilvia Csernusne Berczes, March 2023.
+&copy;2023 Szilvia Csernusne Berczes.
+All rights reserved.